SAP-docs/btp-cloud-platform/docs/10-concepts/service-plans-and-metering-for-kyma-runtime-c33bb11.md

 ### Additional Costs

-Since some Cloud Manager features instantiate additional hardware resources in the cloud provider account, extra costs might be charged based on the features you instantiate.
+Certain features of Cloud Manager may initiate additional hardware resources in the cloud provider account.
+These features could potentially incur extra costs based on the resources you implement.
-Additional costs are always calculated using a base formula, a combination of the two metrics used to compute the other kyma's costs: **CPU** and **Storage**.
+All additional costs are calculated using a baseline formula, which is a combination of the two metrics used to compute other Kyma costs: **CPU** and **Storage**.

 #### Premium Storage

-The premium storage can be instantiated using Cloud Managerand will create storage using the NFS technology.
+Premium storage can be enabled using Cloud Manager and will create storage using NFS technology.
-Premium storage is priced using the storage metrics and it's scaled up by a factor of 3 compared to the standard storage.
+The pricing for premium storage is based on the storage metrics and is scaled up by a factor of **3** compared to standard storage.

 <table>
 <tr>